Muirujoy/wireframing/README.md

 **Explanation:**
 _This wireframe is an example of a **[Low-Fidelity / High-Fidelity]** wireframe because it **[explain features: e.g., uses placeholders and basic layout without detailed design]**.
 It is typically used during the **[early/late]** stages of the design process to **[purpose: validate ideas / finalize UI before development]**._

+## 🛠️ Popular Wireframing Tools

+Designers and developers use wireframing tools to visually plan and prototype user interfaces before development begins.
+These tools make it easier to collaborate, iterate quickly, and ensure that design aligns with user needs.

+### 🔹 Commonly Used Wireframing Tools:
+- **Figma**
+- **Adobe XD**
+- **Sketch**
+- **Balsamiq**
+- **Axure RP**
+- **Wireframe.cc**

+---

+### ⭐ Recommended Tool: **Figma**

+**Figma** is a powerful, browser-based design tool widely used for wireframing, UI/UX design, and prototyping.

+#### 🔧 Key Features:
+- **Real-time Collaboration:** Multiple users can design, edit, and comment simultaneously — perfect for team projects.
+- **Cloud-Based:** Accessible from anywhere without the need for downloads or installations.
+- **Component System:** Reusable design components speed up design consistency and iteration.
+- **Interactive Prototyping:** Connect wireframes with flows and simulate user journeys without writing code.
+- **Version Control:** Automatically saves changes and allows you to track revisions.

+#### ✅ Why Figma is Great for Wireframing:
+- Intuitive interface for both beginners and professionals.
+- Combines design and prototyping in one platform.
+- Supports both low-fidelity (wireframes) and high-fidelity (UI mockups).
+- Huge community and free templates to get started faster.

+---

+Using tools like Figma helps streamline the wireframing process, ensuring faster development and better communication among stakeholders.